Residency Application Process

 What about Step II?

-We only require that you have passed USMLE Step 2 prior to starting the program on July 1st.
+We only require that you have passed USMLE Step 2 prior to starting the program in June.
 If you have taken step 2, we will factor that into our interview selection and overall ranking.
+We do not have a limitation on the number of attempts for USMLE exam.

 What does a typical interview day consist of?

-All of our interviews are held on a Friday morning.
-On the Thursday evening before your interview, you will be invited to an informal dinner at the home of one of the residents.
+Our interviews are held on a Wednesday or Friday morning.
+On the evening before your interview, you will be invited to an informal dinner at the home of one of the residents.
 This is a casual gathering of the applicants and current residents, which we hope gives you an outlook on the program from a resident’s perspective.
-On Friday morning you will attend an orientation by the program director highlighting the SIU General Surgery program.
-You will also individually meet with three faculty members and the program director, be given a tour of our facilities, and again meet with some of our current residents.
+On the morning of your interview you will attend an orientation by the program director highlighting the SIU General Surgery program.
+You will also individually meet with two faculty members and the program director, be given a tour of our facilities, and again meet with some of our current residents.
 The day will conclude with a luncheon with residents and faculty.
 Your day will be completed by 1pm.

 Do you invite foreign medical graduates?